horst-evans/Project-Gyre/README.md

 # Project-Gyre
- single player game based on large fleet city in that trades along the pacific gyre
+ Single player game based on a large fleet city that trades along the pacific gyre.